MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/manage-updates-baselines-microsoft-defender-antivirus.md

 </details>

 ## Microsoft Defender Antivirus platform support
-As stated above, platform and engine updates are provided on a monthly cadence.
-Customers must stay current with the latest platform update to be fully supported.
-Our support structure is now dynamic, evolving into two phases depending on the availability of the latest platform version:
+Platform and engine updates are provided on a monthly cadence.
+To be fully supported, keep current with the latest platform updates.
+Our support structure is dynamic, evolving into two phases depending on the availability of the latest platform version:

 * **Security and Critical Updates servicing phase** - When running the latest platform version, you will be eligible to receive both Security and Critical updates to the anti-malware platform.